evmatischak/PathWise/README.md

 Our solution is to adopt common open source software practices, and be ontology-first.
 People will create AOPs in a JUPYTER notebook

-The JUPYTER notebook is designed to be uploaded to Google Colab.
-So Lyle will host it in his google drive as a template.
-Then others can copy the template and make it their own.

 We will have versions of the notebook for others to use as a guide on Github.